johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

 ## Introductory Example 1

 Consider the argument *this is a good candidate for the job* because *he has a pulse*.
-This is a pretty lame argument.
-But what if the candidate did **not** have a pulse?

 If our subject is a Bayesian rational agent with common sense, then probably:

-- The argument is not **persuasive**.
+- The argument is not very **persuasive**.
-- Nor is it **informative**. *He has a pulse* is not new information to the subject.
+- Nor is it **informative**. *He has a pulse* is probably not new information to the subject.
 - Yet the argument is clearly **relevant**, because:
     - If the subject learned that the subject did **not** have a pulse, this would be **sufficient** to reject him as a candidate.
     - Alternatively, the belief that he probably has a pulse is **necessary** for the belief that he might be a good candidate.

-## Why Bayesian Argumentation

-Like all models, the Bayesian model of subjective belief is a incomplete description of the human mind.
-But it has the advantage of being clearly defined.
-Building clear terminology on top of a clear model helps clarify our thinking, facilitate discussion, and sharpen our intuition about what argument actually is.

-There is a large body of academic work on Bayesian argumentation[^1][^2].
-But these essay are intended for practitioners: specifically software engineers building practical applications of argumentation for AI, argument mapping systems, or in my particular case, design of [social protocols](/tags/social-protocols).
-Our goal is to provide a useful and clear vocabulary, with common-sense but precise definitions for common concepts related to argument strength.
-This can hopefully help clarify discussion among collaborators and prove useful in documentation and code.
+As everyone knows, a Bayesian rational agent updates their beliefs when they acquire new information.
+An argument that is not informative to the agent therefore can't be persuasive.
+But a Bayesian model allows us to calculate what an agent **would** believe if they did not have that information (e.g. if they thought for some reason the candidate *didn't* have a pulse).
+This simple insight cracks open a number of ways of measuring argument **strength** other than just persuasiveness.
+In the essays on
+[Relevance and Corelevance](/relevance-and-corelevance) and [Necessity and Sufficiency](/necessity-and-suficiency) we will define these measure and see how they all relate mathematically to the information content of the argument.

+The Bayesian model also allows us to take into account the reliability of the arguer themselves.
+A Bayesian rational agent will only update their beliefs if they believe the information given them.
+So for an argument to be informative it must not just be **new information**, it must come from a **reliable source**.
+This perspective shows us when what may be considered to be an *ad hominim* fallacy is actually perfectly rational[^3].
+These ideas are discussed in the essays on [informativeness and persuasiveness](/informativeness-and-persuasiveness).

 ## Introductory Example 2

 Now consider another example argument: *the car won't start* because *the car is out of gas*.
-If the subject previously believed the car had gas (and assuming an internal combustion engine), then this new information might well be persuasive.
-But only if the subject *believes* the car actually is out of gas.
-For the argument to be persuasive, the subject must actually accept this new information as possibly true.
-These ideas are more precisely defined and quantified in [informativeness and persuasiveness](/informativeness-and-persuasiveness).

-Now, suppose the subject accepts the premise, but also believes that *the car's battery is dead*?
+If the subject previously believed the car had gas, then this new information might well be persuasive.
+But suppose the subject accepts this information, but also believes that *the car's battery is dead*?
 With this assumption, the car being out of gas is now in a sense now irrelevant.

-Clearly the relevance of an argument depends on context.
-It depends on other beliefs the subject has about the state of world.
+Clearly the relevance of an argument depends on context: it depends on other beliefs the subject has about the state of world.

 But theoretically, if we have a model of some subject's beliefs about the world, we can actually identify the **corelevant** beliefs -- the beliefs cause the argument to be relevant.
 We will define this more precisely in the essay on [relevance and corelevance](/relevance-and-corelevance).

+## Why Bayesian Argumentation?

+Like all models, the Bayesian model of subjective belief is an incomplete description of the human mind.
+But it is clearly defined.
+Building clear terminology on top of a clear model helps clarify our thinking, facilitate discussion, and sharpen our intuition about what argument actually is.

+There is a lot of recent academic work on Bayesian argumentation[^1][^2].
+These essay are intended not as an overview of current theory, but as a useful set of definitions and formulas for practitioners: specifically software engineers building practical applications of argumentation for AI, argument mapping systems, or in our particular case, design of [social protocols](/tags/social-protocols).
+Our goal is to provide a useful and clear vocabulary, with common-sense but precise definitions for common concepts related to argument strength.
+This can hopefully help clarify discussion among collaborators and prove useful in documentation and code.

-## Argumentation Terminology
+## Argumentation Theory and Warrants

 This idea of unexpressed beliefs that justify an argument evokes the idea of the **warrant** from the field of [argumentation theory](https://en.wikipedia.org/wiki/Argumentation_theory).
 Argumentation theory views argument as a kind of flexible, informal logic.
 Instead of arguing with logical syllogisms, we make simple statements, or **claims** which support other claims.
 For example, I might claim *people are wearing jackets* to support the claim *it's probably cold outside*.